Data trends at meteoLCD: 1998 to 2020

 dose on a horizontal plane in kWh/m2

-(some problems with internal temperature stabilization of the sensor)
+(some intermittent problems with internal temperature stabilization of the sensor; the influence seems minimal, so all readings have been kept)

 mean +/- stdev:

-The 2 independent measures of solar energy and UVA doses all point to a slight solar dimming since 2004.
+The 4 independent measures of solar irradiance, sunshine hours, eff.UVB and UVA doses all point to a strong increase since 2008.

 NO and NO2